ooddle

 Stacking Into Your Day

 Start with one short hold per reading session.
 Build the consistency before increasing duration.
 Once 1 minute feels comfortable, stretch to 90 seconds.
 Once 90 seconds feels manageable, stretch to 2 minutes.
-Most people see strong leg endurance gains within 6 to 8 weeks of daily holds.
+Many people see strong leg endurance gains within 6 to 8 weeks of daily holds.

 Vary the hold position over time.
 Move slightly higher up the wall to target different muscles.
 Add a small ball or pillow between the knees to fire the inner thigh muscles.
 Hold a small weight in each hand to add upper body fatigue.
 Variations keep the practice fresh.